sramada6/sneharamadas6/README.md

 We have merged the Sprint 3 final code to master, but to run, pull the code from [sprint-3](https://github.com/avashis9/ScrumPlay/tree/sprint-3) branch.

+Create a schema before starting front end called ScrumPlay in mysql workbench.

+The final code is now merged in master.
 To run the code via command line:

 Start the backend (server) first.
 Head to the back end foler and run  `mvn clean install` (assuming you have maven installed)